Frequently Asked Questions

 If I miss or skip a course, can I still follow the program and receive the program certificate later?

-If you cannot enroll and take the first course (Railway Engineering: Track and Train Interaction, starting in March 2019) you will not be able to pursue the full program in 2019.
-However you could take the rest of the courses next year.
+If you did not enroll and take the first course (Railway Engineering: Track and Train Interaction) in March 2020 you will not be able to complete the full program in 2020.
+However, you can either enroll in the available courses this year separately or enroll in the program starting again in September 2020 and take the rest of the courses in 2021.
+Enrolling in our full program gives you the opportunity to follow the courses in our suggested order and pay a reduced program fee.
+In all cases, please remember that the fourth course (the Capstone Project) is only available to learners who complete all the other three courses.
 Individual courses are valid and can be considered for the full program only within a two year period after their completion.

 How much does it cost to join this program?